aaronmsimon/unity-kings-of-the-beach/README.md

 10 - don't chase ball when won't be served over net [need to come up with better possession logic - serves, hit 3 times]<br />
 11 - different AI states for receiving a serve vs defense during a point (for judgement vs deciding if it's their ball)<br />
 13 - really want to test the full game features <br />
-15 - does athleteconfigs really need to be an SO?
+15 - does athleteconfigs really need to be an SO?<br />
+16 - Change loading of Athletes to the selections from Menu UI

 ### Next Steps for Menu UI
 - ~~Enable manual list~~